 English language learners (ELLs), foreign-born individuals, refugees and immigrants account for a substantial share of the South Bay area's population.
 The target population is diverse, ranging from those who completed college in their home countries, to immigrants with low literacy in their native languages.
-In general, limited resources necessitate the target population participate in multiple activities and services.
+In general, limited resources necessitate that the target population participate in multiple activities and services.
 The workforce system partners and allied stakeholders all recognize the importance of balancing the immediate income needs of the target group with their need to build language and technical skills that will qualify them for well-paid jobs.
+As such, many in this groups participate in concurrent work and education activities.

 Workforce system stakeholders assist ELL customers in formulating long-range career plans, which may include multi-year, multi-step processes to gain work experience and develop technical skills.
-The more flexible and diverse services are, the greater the prospect participants will remain engaged or re-engage over the long-term.
+The more flexible and diverse services are, the greater the prospect that participants will remain engaged or re-engage over the long-term.
 The flexible provision of training and services offered during the evening, on weekends, and at remote locations all contribute to customers increasingly taking advantage of services over time.

-In addition to availing a portion of the SBWIB's WIOA Title I allocation for various supports, AJCC staff work closely with partners to secure support services for customers.
+In addition to utilizing a portion of the SBWIB's WIOA Title I allocation for various supports, AJCC staff, including those who are bilingual, work closely with partners to secure support services for customers.
 The SBWIB has partnered with local community colleges and adult schools to enroll participants in ESL courses and also offers onsite ESL courses at the Inglewood and Gardena AJCCs.
 The SBWIB plans to identify community-based organizations with which to partner to increase system capacity to effectively serve ELL participants.